 The consumer shall be responsible for providing suitable control and protective devices on their equipment to assure no disturbance to other consumers of the Cooperative or to the Cooperative itself, and to protect the consumer’s facilities from all loss or damage which could result from operation with the Cooperative’s system.
 All interconnection equipment, including control and protective devices, must meet or exceed the National Electric Code (NEC), National Electric Safety Code (NESC), and Institute of Electrical and Electronics Engineers (IEEE) Standards.

-The Cooperative will furnish, install, own, and maintain and the consumer shall make an upfront contribution-in-aid of construction equal to the installed cost of all distribution, service, and interconnection related facilities necessary for service under this Rider.
+The Cooperative will furnish, install, own, and maintain and the consumer shall make an upfront contribution in aid of construction equal to the installed cost of all distribution, service, and interconnection-related facilities necessary for service under this Rider.
 Interconnection facilities include suitable control and protective devices installed on Cooperative equipment to allow operation of the consumer’s generating facilities; metering facilities equipped to prevent reverse registration for the measurement of service under this Rider; and any other modifications to its system required to serve the consumer under this Rider as determined by the Cooperative.
-All such distribution, service, and interconnection related facilities shall be subject to a monthly Interconnection Facilities Charge equal to 1.0% times installed cost of the required interconnection related facilities.
+All such distribution, service, and interconnection-related facilities shall be subject to a monthly Interconnection Facilities Charge equal to 1.0% times the installed cost of the required interconnection-related facilities.

 The Cooperative reserves the right to install facilities necessary for the appropriate measurement of service under this Rider and to adjust the Interconnection Facilities Charge accordingly, solely at the option of the Cooperative.